 |75”||9.4 ft – 15.6 ft||6.3 ft – 9.4 ft|

 |80”||10 ft – 16.7 ft||6.7 ft – 10 ft|

-Speaking of the chart, as you notice, the table above provide a range of distance for screen size.
-Thus, depend of how large your room is, of course, the smaller bound number is the optimal distance if your budget allow, while the larger bound one is the limit.
+Speaking of the chart, as you notice, the table above provides a range of distance for screen size.
+Thus, depending on how large your room is, of course, the smaller bound number is the optimal distance if your budget allows, while the larger bound one is the limit.

-Still, those numbers are for perfect 20/20 vision, so depend on you usual situation, a test viewing may be required.
+Still, those numbers are for perfect 20/20 vision, so depending on your usual situation, a test viewing may be required.

-On the other hand, it’s totally fine to sit farther away than the recommending distances if you’re only getting a smaller TV as temporal solution.
-It’s just a little bit wasteful of the high depth picture, but otherwise doesn’t put constrain on anything.
+On the other hand, it’s totally fine to sit farther away than the recommending distances if you’re only getting a smaller TV as a temporal solution.
+It’s just a little bit wasteful of the high depth picture but otherwise doesn’t put constrain on anything.

 Finally, a test view is always the best to determine whether it’s right or not.
 Try to place a similarly large poster or picture frame in the position and see if any discomforting exists.
-If you’re follow the guide above, hopefully you should be able to pick the correct size for your TV viewing distance.
-Keep in mind, that you can always reposition sitting area and make it closer but not the other ways around though.
+If you’re following the guide above, hopefully, you should be able to pick the correct size for your TV viewing distance.
+Keep in mind, that you can always reposition the sitting area and make it closer but not the other ways around though.

 why are the distances for 1080 so much greater than the distances for 4k when everyone seems to agree that 4k has almost twice the resolution?
 85″ 1080 is 10.6-17.7′ while 85″ 4k is only 7.7-10.6′.
 That seems exactly backwards, particularly for the difference in cost, does it not?
 Thanks

 the distance recommendation was based on how far from the TV to the sitting area for the best viewing experience.